nih-niddk-mbs/StochasticGene.jl/README.md

 - `cell`: cell type
 - `datacond`: condition, if more than one condition use vector of strings e.g. ["DMSO","AUXIN"]
 - `interval`: frame interval for traces
-- `nascent`: fraction of alleles exhibiting nascent rna
+- `nascent`: vector of number of spots, and total number of locations (e.g. number of cells times number of alleles/cell)
 - `infolder`: folder pointing to results used as initial conditions
 - `resultfolder`: folder for results
 - `inlabel`: name of input files (not including gene name but including condition)